ruezheng/little-esty-shop-bulk-discounts/README.md

 # Little Esty Shop

-Little Esty Shop is a simple and user friendly e-commerce platform built with Ruby on Rails that allows admin users and merchants to track customer invoices, view sales data, add bulk discounts, and manage their accounts.
+Little Esty Shop is a simple e-commerce platform built with Ruby on Rails that allows admin users and merchants to track customer invoices, view sales data, add bulk discounts, and manage their accounts.

 #### [View Deployed Site Here](https://little-esty-shop-rz.herokuapp.com/)

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Table of Contents